mike-ce/my-first-blog/docs/windows/README.md

 Instead of following the directions in [Django Girls Tutorial Installation][installation], follow these setup instructions instead.

+1. Check if you have an important setting enabled by opening a CLI window and running the following command:

+    ```
+    powershell -command "$prop='VirtualizationFirmwareEnabled'; if ((get-wmiobject -class win32_processor -property $prop).$prop) {echo `n`n'Virtualization is enabled.
+You are ready to run Docker.'`n`n}else{echo `n`n'Virtualization is NOT enabled.
+This needs to be turned on before you can run Docker.'`n`n}"
+    ```

+    1. If the result is the message `Virtualization is enabled.
+You are ready to run Docker.`, then proceed to the next step.

+    1. If the result is an error or the message `Virtualization is NOT enabled.
+This needs to be turned on before you can run Docker.`, then ask your coach for help.

 1. Download [Docker Toolbox][docker toolbox].
 The
     download link you want is the topmost `.exe` file on the release page.
 It should have a name like `DockerToolbox-19.03.1.exe`.